Our 2022 Scholars

 Growing up in Silicon Valley has shown me how versatile and valuable it is to have an education in engineering.
 I gained experience in the industry by assisting mechanical engineers in high school, which affirmed my interest in pursuing mechanical engineering.

 After graduating, I was accepted into another reputable university for mechanical engineering.
-However, due to complications with my health, I was moved to long-term hospital living and had to withdraw from the school.
+However, due to complications with my health, I was moved to long-term hospital living and had to withdraw from school.
 When the accessibility to online classes significantly increased during the pandemic, I saw the opportunity to resume my education, and I enrolled in online classes.
-Taking these were the highlight of my days and gave me the strength to make a full recovery, leading to my discharge last year and transferring to SJSU this year.
-My persistence to continue mechanical engineering during this tough time, makes me feel confident about choosing this major and tackling any challenges in my education or career in the future.
+Taking these classes were the highlight of my days and gave me the strength to make a full recovery, leading to my discharge and eventual transfer to SJSU.
+My persistence during this time makes me feel confident in tackling any future challenges in my education or career.

 1. Are you involved in any school or community activities?